PaulSujithRayi/StockTradingStrategyUsingPython_Rayi/README.md

-This is one of my final projects for one of my courses during my graduate studies at Syracuse University.
+This is my final projectas part of my python coursework at Syracuse University.
 I built a trading strategy that can be implemented to trade stocks in the stock market.